 You should only use official taxis, which are designated by their red color and yellow triangles on the side panels.

 Travel by bus is popular for visitors.
-Just keep in mind that the buses themselves and their stations are havens for thieves.
+Just keep in mind that buses and bus stations are havens for thieves.

 On short trips, remain alert and keep your belongings concealed or held tightly in front of you.
-On longer treks, it's advised that you avoid using the overhead bins to store baggage as they are not safe.
+On longer trips, avoid using the overhead bins to store baggage as they are not safe.

 Don't fall asleep during your trip or you may wake to find your belongings missing.
-Or, if you're traveling with another person, take turns resting so the bags are always being guarded.
+Or, if you're traveling with another person, take turns resting so the bags are always being watched.

 Regardless of how you choose to get around, being able to see the natural beauty and experience the endless adventure that Costa Rica has to offer is a journey not to be forgotten.
-Just know what to expect beforehand, make careful choices and use common sense and you're travels there will go off without a hitch.
+Just know what to expect beforehand, make careful choices and use common sense and your travels there will go off without a hitch.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.